jtc27/Tennis-Club-UI-Login/README.md

 # Tennis-Club-UI-Login

-⚡ Javascript UI Login, Authentication
+⚡ Javascript UI Login, Authentication.
+Upon registration, it takes you to a list of club members.
+You can look at their information and rearrange the data table of any column (in ascending or descending order).

+⚡ Try login: ww@star.com
+Password: 111111

 <img src="https://github.com/jtc27/Tennis-Club-UI-Login/blob/main/img/1.png" height="250">
 <img src="https://github.com/jtc27/Tennis-Club-UI-Login/blob/main/img/2.png" height="250">